 1 – Coils

-Both the evaporator and condenser coils must be clean so they can run more efficiently.
+Both the evaporator and condenser coils must be clean to run more efficiently.
 Keeping the coils clean may also prolong their lifespan.
-Although this job sounds easy, it is better to let the professionals do it.
+Although this job sounds easy, it is better to let professionals do it.

 2 – Refrigerant Level